-Once I was able to identify my own behaviors that were causing so much of my disappointment, I decided that enough was enough.
+Once I was able to identify my own behaviors that were causing so much of my disappointment, I decided enough was enough.
 I started to devour self-improvement books.
-I made taking care of my mind, body and soul a priority.
+This is when I finally made taking care of my mind, body and soul a priority.

 I also made a commitment to myself that my next romantic relationship would be with a man who valued me and treated me with the respect I never thought before that I deserved.